packrat888/packrat888/README.md

 Developer/Texas A&M Central Texas Student
 -----------------------------------------

-Jace is a developer with expertise in C++, C#, JavaScript, HTML, CSS, and Python.
-He is a full time student graduating in 2024 studying to receive his Bachelors in Computer Science.
+I'm a developer who's worked in C++, C#, JavaScript, HTML, CSS, and Python.
+I'm a full time student graduating in 2024 studying to receive my Bachelors in Computer Science.

 * 🌍  I'm based in Copperas Cove, TX
 * ✉️  You can contact me at [jj095@my.tamuct.edu](mailto:jj095@my.tamuct.edu)